PMunch/termfm/README.md

 order:

 - Scrolling
-- Options for fonts/colours/icons (preferably following the colour scheme of ls)
+- Options for fonts/icons
+- Support the various file type colours
 - Some kind of check if the terminal is ready for input
 - Clear whatever is on the terminal input line before typing
 - Different icons for different files